Biography of John D. Whitford

 NP, WJ 4-7-64

 April 11, 1864 Dropped from the rolls of Army officers by Special Order 84/23 of the Adjutant & Inspector General.
-Continues to be President of the Atlantic & North Carolina RR.
+Continued to be President of the Atlantic & North Carolina RR.

 April 20, 1864 Wrote Sims about investigation of Wilmington & Weldon RR superintendent